cognitivetech/ollama-ebook-summary/README.md

 ***or***

-2. Place each chunk compressed to a single line of a text file, surrounded by double quotes.
+#### 2. Place each chunk compressed to a single line of a text file, surrounded by double quotes.

 ### Generate Summary

-5. **This is what the help message would read** (if that worked right now)

 `$``python3 sum.py --help`